elixir-lang/expert/README.md

 # Expert

-Expert is a next-generation language server for the Elixir programming language.
+Expert is the official language server implementation for the Elixir programming language.

 ## Installation